Let's Get Smart and Protect Our Pollinators!

 Yes, there is a real pollinator crisis.
 Continual human development is creating a fragmented landscape with too few native plants and natural habitat, increasing the use of chemical and systemic pesticides, facilitating the increasing spread of invasive plants and species, which is all compounded by climate change in the long term and extreme weather in the short term.

-Thankfully, people recognize the need to protect our pollinators and are planting pollinator gardens, landscapes, and avoiding toxic herbicides, insecticides, and fungicides.
+Thankfully, people recognize the need to protect our pollinators and are planting pollinator gardens and landscapes, and avoiding toxic herbicides, insecticides, and fungicides.

-Like every creature, pollinators need habitat, food and water.
+Like every creature, pollinators need food, water, and a place to live.

 Plant plants - preferably native and drought tolerant - to keep your yard blooming all year long.